gemvein/paid_up/README.md

 ## Abilities

-Abilities corresponding to features you have defined will be generated automatically, as an `:own` ability on the specified tables, if you include the PaidUp::Ability module and use the `initialize_paid_up(user)` command, like this:
+Abilities corresponding to features you have defined will be generated automatically, as an `:own` ability on the specified tables, plus rational defaults for `:manage` and `:read` permissions, if you include the `PaidUp::Ability` module and use the `initialize_paid_up(user)` command, like this:

     # /app/models/ability.rb
     class Ability